sani42073/OpenROAD-flow-scripts/README.md

 # **PPA Improvements of riscv32i and ibex using OpenROAD Flow Scripts** #
 &nbsp;

+## **1. Introduction** ##
+This repository contains all source code of OpenRoad scripts along with the modified scripts to get better PPA.

+Using the ORFS flow we are able to run the flow RTL to GDS within a very short time.
+After exploring different stages we are able to find some modifications which can improve the overall PPA.
+Here, we described some changes in parameters and scripts which can improve the performance of the riscv32i and ibex design while keeping the design DRC free.

 ## **Table of Contents** ##
 * [1.
 Introduction](https://github.com/sani42073/OpenROAD-flow-scripts/tree/7nmcontest#1-introduction)
 * [2.
 Tool Flow](https://github.com/sani42073/OpenROAD-flow-scripts/tree/7nmcontest#2-tool-flow)